jjb/democracyroadmap/gotv.md

 Long answer: All those drops in the bucket add up!
 When we canvass, do phone calls, or text, we are reaching out to voters and gaining some votes.
 Additionally, we are also collecting data for the campaign to use later for various purposes, such as deciding whom to reach out to via phone on election day to remind them to vote.
+Additionally, getting voters engaged and feeling like they have an impact makes them more likely to talk to their own friends and family, so they might be bringingin in additional votes themselves.

 Another answer: Starting in 2018, the GOTV effort is massive, we have changed outcomes and we are going to keep doing it!
 JOIN US!